 Urge City Leaders to Move From Gas to Renewable Energy

-According to the most recent Duluth Greenhouse Gas Inventory Report from 2008, community emissions were estimated at 2,702,137 tons CO2e, or about 32 tons CO2e per capita, which was significantly higher than the national average of per capita emissions of 24.5 tons CO2e.
+According to the most recent Duluth Greenhouse Gas Inventory Report from 2008, community emissions were estimated at 2,702,137 tons CO2e, or about 32 tons CO2e per capita, which was significantly higher than the national average of per capita emissions in 2019 of 14.7 tons CO2e.
 In 2008, natural gas accounted for 11% of community-scale greenhouse gas emissions in Duluth.
 For this reason, transitioning away from natural gas towards renewable energy sources should be an important part of our efforts to reduce greenhouse gas (GHG) emissions.
 A major reason why natural gas use is so high in Duluth is because many houses are heated with natural gas during the long, cold Minnesota winters because of its ability to handle peak usage.